google/zetasql/docs/data-manipulation-language.md

 `UPDATE` statements must use values that are compatible with the corresponding column's type.
-For example, a value of `1991-10-02` works for a column of type `Date`, but a value of `October 2, 1991` would not.
+For example, a value of `1991-10-02` works for a column of type `Date`, but a value of `October 2, 1991` wouldn't.
 You can, however, use values that can be cast to the type of the corresponding column.
 Casting happens automatically for numerical values (this is also referred to as [coercion][coercion]).

 If you attempt to set a column with an invalid value, the statement fails.
-For example, the following statement does not work:
+For example, the following statement doesn't work:

 ```
 UPDATE Singers s